SimplifyJobs/Summer2025-Internships/README.md

 :warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:.**

-🧠 For tips on the internship process check out the [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠
+🧠 For tips on the internship process check out [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠

 🙏 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!
 See the contribution guidelines [here](https://github.com/pittcsc/Summer2023-Internships/blob/dev/CONTRIBUTING.md)!** 🙏